Grindhouse (film): Don't

-Edgar Wright's contribution, Don't, was produced in the style of a 1970s Hammer House of Horror film trailer.
+Edgar Wright's contribution, Don't, was produced in the style of a 1970s Hammer House of Horror film trailer featuring a trio of upper class ivy leaguers being attacked at an estate inhabited by a murderous inbred family of deranged blade-wielding attackers.
 The trailer featured appearances from Jason Isaacs, Matthew Macfadyen, singer Katie Melua, Lee Ingleby, Georgina Chapman, Emily Booth, Stuart Wilson, Lucy Punch, Rafe Spall, Wright regulars Simon Pegg and Nick Frost, and a voice-over by Will Arnett.
 Mark Gatiss, MyAnna Buring, Peter Serafinowicz, Michael Smiley, and Nicola Cunningham (who played the zombie "Mary" in Shaun of the Dead), among others, made uncredited cameo appearances.
 To get the necessary 1970s look, Wright used vintage lenses and old-style graphics.
 During editing, he scratched some of the film with steel wool and dragged it around a parking lot to make it appear neglected by wayward projectionists.
 According to Wright, "In the '70s, when American International would release European horror films, they'd give them snazzier titles.
 And the one that inspired me was this Jorge Grau film: In the UK, it's called The Living Dead at Manchester Morgue.
 In Spain and in Italy, I think it's called Do Not Speak Ill of the Dead.
 But in the States, it was called Don't Open the Window.
 I just loved the fact that there isn't a big window scene in the film—it's all based around the spin and the voiceover not really telling you what the hell is going on in the film."
 On the Charlie Rose talk show, Quentin Tarantino also pointed out another aspect of American advertising of British films in the 1970s that was being referenced—none of the actors has any dialogue in the trailer, as if the trailer was intentionally edited to prevent American viewers from realizing that the film is British.

 Thanksgiving

 Eli Roth's contribution is a promotion for the slasher opus Thanksgiving.
-Produced in the style of holiday-themed slasher films such as the Canadian horror classic Black Christmas, Halloween, Silent Night, Deadly Night, April Fool's Day, and My Bloody Valentine, the trailer starred Jeff Rendell as a killer who stalks victims while dressed as a Pilgrim; Jordan Ladd, Jay Hernandez, and Roth himself as his intended victims; and Michael Biehn as the Sheriff.
+Produced in the style of holiday-themed slasher films such as Halloween, My Bloody Valentine, Silent Night, Deadly Night, and April Fool's Day, the trailer starred Jeff Rendell as a killer who stalks victims while dressed as a Pilgrim, Jordan Ladd, Jay Hernandez, and Roth himself as his intended victims, and Michael Biehn as the Sheriff.
 The design for the titles in Thanksgiving was based on a Mad magazine slasher parody titled Arbor Day.
 Excerpts of the score from Creepshow were used in the faux trailer.